manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 * However there are external libraries like [cxx](https://cxx.rs/index.html) and [autocxx](https://google.github.io/autocxx/) which try to solve this problem out of the box for interoperability in Rust-lang.

 #### Interoperability in Carbon
-* Carbon language supports bidirectional interoperability with C++.
-So code written in carbon language can be called in C++ using subset of library wrappers and code written in C++ can be called in Carbon language easily.
+* Carbon supports bidirectional interoperability with C++.
+So code written in carbon can be called in C++ using subset of library wrappers and code written in C++ can be called in Carbon easily.
-* This is one of the primary selling points of carbon language as they want to make migration from C++ code relatively seamless
+* This is one of the primary selling points of carbon as they want to make migration from C++ code relatively seamless

 ## 3. Garbage collection
 At a very high level, garbage collection is **an automatic** process to clean up unused variables/references from program memory especially the heap memory.